100 Super Scary Home Inspector Nightmare Photos

 Kitchen exhaust vent routing fun

 Yeah, this exhaust vent will get rid of some burned bacon smoke, but with that kink, not so much.
 And imagine the condensation issues.
-Here are the home maintenance tasks every homeonwer should make sure to do.

 Just because pipes come in all kinds of different shapes doesn’t mean you need to use them all on one job.